unixneo/discourse-container-names-with-gon/README.md

 ### Live testing on https://community.unix.com/

-This Discourse plugin adds:
+This Discourse plugin uses two environmental variables to show the names of containers in the admin area:

-- The container names or ids of the containers listed in the yml file for two env vars:
+- The container names or ids of the containers listed in the yml file for two env vars should be as follows:

-1. DISCOURSE_CONTAINER_MAIN
+DISCOURSE_CONTAINER_MAIN = "your_app_container_name"
-2. DISCOURSE_CONTAINER_DATA
+DISCOURSE_CONTAINER_DATA = "your_data_container_name"

 ## REQUIRES GON GEM